Redocly/redocly-cli/docs/commands/bundle.md

 ### Create a fully dereferenced bundle

-A fully dereferenced bundle does not use `$ref` at all, all the references are resolved and placed into the definition file.
+A fully dereferenced bundle does not use `$ref` at all, all the references are resolved and placed into the API description file.
 This can be useful if you need to prepare an OpenAPI file to be used by another tool that does not understand the `$ref` syntax.

 ```bash
 redocly bundle --dereferenced --output dist --ext json openapi/openapi.yaml openapi/petstore.yaml